Santa Rosa, Nueva Ecija: History

-Santa Rosa, according to the National Historical Commission of the Philippines, was founded as a municipality on August 1, 1878, through a Spanish decree.
+According to the National Historical Commission of the Philippines, Santa Rosa was founded on August 1, 1878 through a Spanish decree.
 In his letter dated March 9, 2017, NHCP OIC-Chairman Rene Escalante said the Spanish decree was retrieved from the Archivo Historico Nacional in Madrid, Spain and is entitled "Creacion de un pueblo civil formado por al barrio de Santa Rosa en la provincia de Nueva Ecija".

-In his book, "Nueva Ecija: 1896-1946", Cesar Baroman wrote that Santa Rosa was a mere "bisita" of Cabanatuan before while Cabanatuan was a "barrio" of Gapan.
+In his book, Nueva Ecija: 1896–1946, Cesar Baroman wrote that Santa Rosa was a mere visita of Cabanatuan at the time when the latter was still a barrio of Gapan.

-During the American occupation, the Philippine Commission enacted Act.
-Number 933 ("An Act reducing the 23 municipalities of the province of Nueva Ecija to fifteen") on October 8, 1903, which merged Santa Rosa with Cabanatuan.
+During the American occupation, the Philippine Commission enacted Act No. 933 on October 8, 1903, merging Santa Rosa with Cabanatuan.
+On August 17, 1907, Santa Rosa was later separated from Cabanatuan and regained its municipal status by virtue of Act No. 1687.

-In 1907, Act Number 1687 ("An Act to increase the number of municipalities in the province of Nueva Ecija from 14 to 15, by separating from Cabanatuan the former municipality of Santa Rosa, reconstituting the latter as a municipality, and giving to each the territory it comprised prior to the passage of Act 933") was enacted by the Philippine Commission which separated Santa Rosa from Cabanatuan.
-According to Act #1687, the Municipal President would receive P400 per year while the Municipal Treasurer would get a salary of P300/year.